adaptive-learning/flocs/README.md

 # Flow of Computer Science
-Flocs is and intelligent web application for learning computer science aiming at creating [flow experience][1].
+Flocs is an intelligent web application for learning computer science, aiming at creating a [flow experience][1].
 Flocs is developed by [Adaptive Learning group][2] at Faculty of informatics, Masaryk university.

   [1]: https://en.wikipedia.org/wiki/Flow_(psychology)